vanhoangkha/Networking-fundamentals/Day28_OSPF_Part2.md

 MORE OSPF CONFIGURATIONS

-Activate OSPF DIRECTLY on an Giao diện with this Lệnh:
+Activate OSPF DIRECTLY on an Interface with this Lệnh:

 <aside>
 💡 R1(config-if)# ip OSPF *process-id* area *area*